Tax, bookkeeping & compliance Updated June 2026

 Sole traders

-The simplest structure for freelancers earning below the VAT threshold from foreign clients.
-Fixed quarterly tax payments calculated on a flat estimated revenue — no monthly bookkeeping required.
+The simplest structure for freelancers below the VAT threshold earning from foreign clients.
+Fixed quarterly tax on a flat estimated revenue — no monthly bookkeeping.

 Most common for foreigners

-The standard structure for foreign entrepreneurs, companies, and anyone wanting liability protection and the ability to hire employees.
+The standard structure for foreign entrepreneurs wanting liability protection and the ability to hire.
 Full bookkeeping required.
-Qualifies for residency permit.
+Qualifies as a residency-permit basis.

 Mid-tier